TheJavaCoder/TicTacToe/README.md

 ## Goal of the Project:

-To create a networked tic-tac-toe game with an authoritative server and thin client with game history.
+To create a networked tic-tac-toe game with an authoritative server and thin client with game history that is database and protocol agnostic.

 ### __Authors__: